kazurayam/unittest-helper/docs/index.md

             Files.write(p, "Hello, world!".getBytes(StandardCharsets.UTF_8));
             assertThat(p).isNotNull().exists();
             assertThat(p.toFile().length()).isGreaterThan(0);
-            System.out.println("[test_write_file] output is found at " +
-                    TestOutputOrganizer.toHomeRelativeString(p));
-        }

 [source](https://github.com/kazurayam/unittest-helper/blob/develop/app/src/test/java/io/github/someone/somestuff/SampleTest.java)

+This will print the following in the console:

+    [test_write_file] output is found at ~/github/unittest-helper/app/build/tmp/testOutput/io.github.someone.somestuff.SampleTest/test_write_file/sample_20231104_081132.txt
+    [test_write_file_once_more] output is found at ~/github/unittest-helper/app/build/tmp/testOutput/io.github.someone.somestuff.SampleTest/test_write_file_once_more/sample_20231104_081132.txt

 The `@BeforeClass`-annotated method is invoked once as soon as this test class started only once.
-By calling `too.cleanOutputDirectory()`, the `test-output` directory is removed.
+By calling `too.cleanOutputDirectory()`, the `test-output` directory will be removed.

 This method is useful when the test class writes files with timestamp in its name.
-If you do not clean the dir, you will accumulate a lot of files with different timestamps in the file name.
+If you do NOT clean the dir, you will accumulate a lot of files with different timestamps in the file name.
 For example:

     app/build/tmp/testOutput
     └── io.github.someone.somestuff.SampleTest